-Ground Fires — These fires burn organic material in the soil beneath the litter on the surface.
+Ground Fires — These fires burn organic material in the soil beneath the material on the surface.
 They burn by glowing combustion.

 Surface Fires — Surface fires have a flaming front and burn leaf litter, fallen branches and other materials on the ground.

 Crown Fires — These fires are the hottest and most intense.
 They are often difficult to control, need strong winds, steep slopes and lots of fuel to keep burning.
 Crown fires burn the top layer of foliage on the tree.

-Once a wildfire is started, the way it behaves is determined by the current weather conditions, the amount of humidity in the air, the type and amount of fuel available to the fire, and the topography of land the.
+Once a wildfire is started, the way it behaves is determined by the current weather conditions, the amount of humidity in the air, the type and amount of fuel available to the fire, and the topography of land there.
 Because live plants contain so much water, they are less likely to burn than dry logs and branches or stems.
 In the United States, the eastern states are much more humid than the western states.
 Therefore, wildfires are most likely to occur in grasslands or forested mountain areas of the west, where hot, dry summer weather causes fallen branches and leaves to be highly flammable.